LalchandShivraj/MechaCar_Statistical_Analysis/README.md

-## Visualizations for the Trip Analysis
+## Summary Statistics on Suspension Coils